-For easier translation of these, provide a template file containing the mapping of message IDs to its respective source language (usually English).
+For easier translation of these, provide a template file contains the mapping of message IDs to its respective source language (usually English).
 (See Component configuration for info regarding individual parameters):

-Weblate adminis Home > Weblate translations s> Components > Add Component Add Component IMPORT SPEED DOCUMENTATION Required fields are marked in ı bold.
-Component name: Android Display name URL slug: android Name used in URLs and filenames.
-Project WeblateOrg 🗙 🥜 + Project: Version control system: Git • • • • • • • • • • • • • • • • • • • Course ande remediterru weblate://weblateorg/language-names Source code repository: URL of a repository, use weblate://project/component to share it with other component.
+Weblate adminis tration Welcome, weblate test.
+VIEW SITE / DOCUMENTATION / CHANGE PASSWORD / LOG OUT Home > Weblate translations Components - Add Component Add Component IMPORT SPEED DOCUMENTATION Required fields are marked in hold Component name: Android Display name URL slug: android Name used in URLs and filenames.
+Project: WeblateOrg ▼ Version control system: Git Version control system to use to access your repository containing translations.
+You can also choose additional integration with third party providers to submit merge requests.
+Source code repository: weblate://weblateorg/language-names URL of a repository, use weblate://project/component to share it with other component.
 Repository push URL: URL of a push repository, pushing is turned off if empty.
-Repository browser: Link to repository browser, use {(branch)} for branch, {(filename}) and {(line)} as filename and line placeholders.
-Departure from 1971 Exported repository URL: URL of repository where users can fetch changes from Weblate Source string bug reporting address: E-mail address for reports on errors in source strings.
+Repository browser: Link to repository browser, use {(branch)} for branch, {(filename)} and {(line)} as filename and line placeholders.
+Exported repository URL: URL of repository where users can fetch changes from Weblate Source string bug reporting address: E-mail address for reports on errors in source strings.
 Leave empty for no e-mails.
-Repository branch: Repository branch to translate Filemask: app/src/main/res/values-/strings.xml Manalingual base language Path of files to translate relative to repository root, use instead of language code, for example: po/ po or locale//LC_MESSAGES/django.po.
-Monolingual base language file: app/src/main/res/values/strings.xml 🕑 Edit base file Filename of translation base file, containing all strings and their source; it is recommended for monolingual translation formats. t the base file for monolingual translations.
+Repository branch: Repository branch to translate Filemask: app/src/main/res/values-/strings.xml Path of files to translate relative to repository root, use instead of language code, for example: po/.po or locale//LC_MESSAGES/django.po.
+Monolingual base language file: app/src/main/res/values/strings.xml Filename of translation base file, containing all strings and their source; it is recommended for monolingual translation formats.
+Edit base file Whether users will be able to edi t the base file for monolingual translations.
 Intermediate language file: Filename of intermediate translation file.
 In most cases this is a translation file provided by developers and is used when creating actual source strings.
 Template for new translations: Filename of file used for creating new translations.
 For gettext choose .pot file.
-File format: Android String Resource Locked Locked component will not get a ny translation updates.
-Allow translation propagat ther components will cause automatic translation in this one Turn on suggestions Whether to allow translation sug gestions at all.
+File format: Android String Resource ▼ And of during resource .
+Locked Locked component will not get a ny translation updates.
+Allow translation propagate Whether translation updates in o tion ther components will cause automatic translation in this one ☑ Turn on suggestions Whether to allow translation sug gestions at all.
 Suggestion voting Whether users can vote for sugg estions.
-Autoaccept suggestions: O - 1.0.
-T Automatically accept suggestions with this number of votes, use 0 to turn it off.
-Translation flags: Additional account of float to influence multiple bands.
-Description of the state of the state of the Additional comma-separated flags to influence quality checks.
+Autoaccept suggestions: O Automatically accept suggestions with this number of votes, use 0 to turn it off.
+Translation flags: Additional comma-separated flags to influence quality checks.
 Possible values can be found in the documentation.
-Enforced checks: Additional comma-separated flags to influence quality checks.
-Possible values can be found in the documentation.
-Enforced checks: Enforced checks:
+Enforced checks: Chapter 2.
+Administrator of List of checks which can not be ignored.
+Translation license: MIT License